iftialmin10/finance-app/design/components.md

 **Key Features:**
 - Transaction type toggle at the top (default can be 'expense' or last used)
 - Tag selector dynamically updates when transaction type changes
-- Saves to `transactions-YYYY-MM.csv` with selected `transactionType`
+- Saves to database with selected `transactionType`
 - Visual distinction between expense (red) and income (green) modes
 - Quick switch between types without leaving the page